City-Zen8/Breakit/README.md

 CasseBriques
 ============

-CasseBriques is a free game in HTML5 and JavaScript
+CasseBriques is a free game in HTML5 and JavaScript created for learning purpose.
+French speaking developpers can get a step by step tutorial here : http://www.insertafter.com/articles-html5_casse_brique.html .
+English version will come soon.

 Contributors
 -------------